 Consider developing a mapping tool for interstate natural gas pipelines that provides, in real-time, regional information related to Operational Flow Orders, ratable take requirements, and force majeure.

 Consider the development of a computer model of the gas-electric system to simulate scenarios that will inform any operational decision making.

+Consider a review of existing natural gas market products and services to assist natural gas-fired generators in fuel procurement.

 Expanding/revising natural gas demand response/interruptible customer programs to better coordinate the increasing frequency of coinciding electric and natural gas peak load demands and better inform natural gas consumers about real-time pricing